h2r/LaNPM-Dataset/DataCard.md

 Simulation | Value | Description
 --- | --- | ---
-Natural Language | "Go pick up the apple and put it on the coach." | The command the human tells the robot for completing a certain task
+Natural Language | "Go pick up the apple and put it on the couch." | The command the human tells the robot for completing a certain task
 Scene | "FloorPlan_Train8_1" | The simulation environment in AI2THOR
 Sim time | 0.19645 | The simulation time
 Wall clock time |  14:49:37 | The real-world time
-Body state | [4.0, 6.2, 7.5 , 226] | The state of the robot, [x, y, z, yaw]
+Body state | [4.0, 6.2, 7.5 , 226] | The global state of the robot, [x, y, z, yaw]
-End-effector state | [2.59, 0.89, -4.17, -1.94, -1.27, 1.94] | The state of the robot's end-effector, [x, y, z, roll, pitch, yaw]
+End-effector state | [2.59, 0.89, -4.17, -1.94, -1.27, 1.94] | The global state of the robot's end-effector, [x, y, z, roll, pitch, yaw]
-Hand sphere radius | 0.059 | The radius of the hand grasp field Held objects | [Apple] | A list of objects currently held by the robot Held object state | [4.4, 2.3, 5.1] | The state of the currently held objects, [x, y, z] Bounding boxes  |  {"keys": [Apple], "values":[418, 42, 23, 321]}  | The objects detected with bounding boxes and the coordinates of those boxes
+Hand sphere radius | 0.059 | The radius of the hand grasp field Held objects | [Apple] | A list of objects currently held by the robot Held object state | [4.4, 2.3, 5.1] | The global state of the currently held objects, [x, y, z] Bounding boxes  |  {"keys": [Apple], "values":[418, 42, 23, 321]}  | The objects detected with bounding boxes and the coordinates of those boxes
 RGB | `./rgb_0.npy` | The path to the RGB npy egocentric image of the time step Depth | `./depth_0.npy` | The path to the depth npy egocentric image of the time step